Jason Barnard at BrightonSEO September 2019 - Autumn (Authoritas Livestream / Bias and Machine Learning)

-September 12-13,2019 - Jason Barnard attended BrightonSEO on September 13, 2019, he wasn’t just participating in one of the world’s leading SEO conferences - he was connecting ideas, people, and data that would later form the foundation of The Kalicube Process.
+September 12-13, 2019 - When Jason Barnard attended BrightonSEO in 2019, he wasn’t just participating in one of the world’s leading SEO conferences - he was connecting ideas, people, and data that would later form the foundation of The Kalicube Process™.

-Through a combination of interviews, data collaborations, and thought leadership, Jason used BrightonSEO 2019 to explore how brands could take control of their digital identity and teach Google - and, eventually, AI - who they are, what they do, and why they’re trusted.
+Through these sessions, collaborations, and thought leadership moments, Jason explored how brands could take control of their digital identity and teach Google - and, eventually, AI - who they are, what they do, and why they’re trusted.

 The Authoritas Livestream - Turning Conversations Into Data

-At BrightonSEO 2019, Jason collaborated with Authoritas, hosting a livestream and conducting a series of interviews with leading voices in SEO, branding, and data analysis.
+That year, Jason also collaborated with Authoritas, hosting a livestream and conducting a series of interviews with leading voices in SEO, branding, and data analysis.

 Each discussion added a new layer to his research on how Google’s algorithms interpret and recommend entities.